 We’re striving to make it possible for families from all backgrounds to bike in the city.
-We’ve distributed over 250 bikes to low-income families through our Community Bike Build Program in 2017 alone.
+We’ve distributed over 250 bikes to low-income families through our Bike It Forward events in 2017 alone.
 We also deepened our partnerships with agencies such as SF Recreation & Parks Department to host learn-to-ride events where families can build skills and confidence on their way to biking for transportation.
 This partnership led to the first family learn-to-ride event at Joe di Maggio Playground in Chinatown last April, attended by over 150 families.
 We also kicked off our campaign to extend Healthy Saturdays — opening a stretch of JFK Drive in Golden Gate Park exclusively to people walking, biking and recreating — from six months to the whole year.

 The highlight of our 2017 Youth & Family Biking program was the ninth annual Bike & Roll to School Week in April.
 This year, a whopping 93 schools signed up for the celebration and over 3,000 students biked or scooted to school in every district throughout San Francisco.
 We have already started planning for 2018 so we can celebrate 10 years of biking and rolling to school as part of our Safe Routes to School partnership.